jayshakti/MultipleDataCompression/README.md

 - Choose Y/N to run or exit
 - Select 1,2 or 3 accordingly.
-- Enter the text file name to compress, during De-compression no input is needed it uses the previous compressed file to reterive
+- Enter the text file name to compress, during De-compression no input is needed it uses the previous compressed file to reterive eg. file2, file3, file4, file5 ,file6 and file7 are the sampple text files given along with this project to test

 NOTE: De-Compression will only takes place after Compression is done, So be carefull.